apache/arrow/docs/source/format/Columnar.rst

 (plus padding).
 What follows in the file is identical to the stream format.
 At the end of the file, we write a *footer* containing a redundant copy of the schema (which is a part of the streaming format) plus memory offsets and sizes for each of the data blocks in the file.
-This enables random access any record batch in the file.
+This enables random access to any record batch in the file.
+See `File.fbs`_ for the precise details of the file footer.
 We recommend the ".arrow" extension for files created with this format.
-See `File.fbs`_ for the precise details of the file footer.

 Schematically we have: ::